Henry A. Castle: Political career

-In 1873 he was a member of the Minnesota State Legislature, and was appointed to adjutant General in 1875 and served under two governors.
-In 1876 he became the editor-in-chief of the St. Paul Daily Dispatch and subsequently became the sole proprietor until 1885.
-In 1892 he was appointed as postmaster of St. Paul by President Benjamin Harrison and served for 5 years before being appointed to auditor of the Post Office Department on May 17, 1897 by President William McKinley.
+In 1873, he was a member of the Minnesota State Legislature, and was appointed as the Adjutant General of Minnesota.
+In 1875, and served under two governors.
+In 1876, he became the editor-in-chief of the St. Paul Daily Dispatch and subsequently became the sole proprietor until 1885.
+In 1892 he was appointed as postmaster of St. Paul by President Benjamin Harrison and served for 5 years before being appointed to auditor of the Post Office Department, on May 17, 1897, by President William McKinley.
 During his time as postmaster, he became president of the Chamber of Commerce, president of the Library Association, commander of the Loyal Legion of Minnesota, department commander of the G.A.R., president of the board of trustees of State Soldiers' Home, president of the State Editorial Association, and was a leading member of the republican state central committee for nearly 10 years.
 On October 7, 1903 he retired from his post due to his declining health and personal business affair.